marlic7/node-dal/README.md

 If you set nlsSessionParameters key in config file, then ALTER SESSION ... will be invoke on every connection fetch from pool (pool.getConnection).
 Currently oracledb hasn't session tagging support (see [`issue 258`](https://github.com/oracle/node-oracledb/issues/258)).

+For performance reason it is better to set ENV variables: TZ=UTC, NLS_DATE_FORMAT='YYYY-MM-DD' instead of below nlsSessionParameters keys.

 ### tests